DSAV-Dodeka/backend/README.md

 Client authentication uses the [OPAQUE protocol](https://datatracker.ietf.org/doc/draft-irtf-cfrg-opaque/) (password-authentication key exchange), which protects against agains pre-computation attacks upon server compromise.
 This makes passwords extra safe in a way that they never leave the client.

 Authorization is performed using [OAuth 2.1](https://datatracker.ietf.org/doc/draft-ietf-oauth-v2-1/), with much of [OpenID Connect Core 1.0](https://openid.net/specs/openid-connect-core-1_0.html) also implemented to make it appropriate for authenticating users.
+While not technically required, OAuth tokens are generally in the form of [JSON Web Tokens (JWTs)](https://www.rfc-editor.org/rfc/rfc7519.html) and OpenID Connect does require it, so we use them here.
+Good 3rd-party resources can be found for [OAuth](https://www.oauth.com/) and [JWTs](https://jwt.io/introduction).

 In addition to this, we rely heavily on the following libraries:
 * [PyJWT](https://github.com/jpadilla/pyjwt) for signing and parsing JSON web tokens.
 * [cryptography](https://github.com/pyca/cryptography) for many cryptographic primitives, primarily for encrypting refresh tokens and handling the keys used for signing the JWTs.
 * [pydantic](https://github.com/pydantic/pydantic) for modeling and parsing all data throughout the application.

+The backend relies on some basic cryptography.
+It is nice to know something about secret key cryptography (AES), public key cryptography and hashing.

 **Deployment**: Everything is designed to run easily inside a **[Docker](https://www.docker.com/)** container.
 The total package (Server, DB, KV) is recommended to be deployed using separate Docker containers using **[Docker Compose](https://docs.docker.com/compose/)**.
 We manage deployment from the **[DSAV-Dodeka/dodeka](https://github.com/DSAV-Dodeka/dodeka)** repository.